AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_gateway.html.markdown

 * `subnet` - (Required) A VPC Network address range selected from one of the available network ranges.
 Example: "172.31.0.0/20". **NOTE: If using `insane_mode`, please see notes [here](#insane-mode).**
 * `insane_mode_az` - (Optional) AZ of subnet being created for Insane Mode Gateway.
 Required for AWS and AWSGov if insane_mode is set.
 Example: AWS: "us-west-1a".
 * `enable_snat` - (Optional) Enable Source NAT for this container.
 Valid values: true, false.
 Default value: false. **NOTE: If using SNAT for FQDN use-case, please see notes [here](#fqdn).**
+* `dnat_policy` - (Optional) Policy rule applied for enabling Destination NAT (DNAT), which allows you to change the destination to a virtual address range.
+  * `src_ip` - (Optional) A source IP address range where the policy rule applies.
+  * `src_port` - (Optional) A source port that the policy rule applies.
+  * `dst_ip` - (Optional) A destination IP address range where the policy rule applies.
+  * `dst_port` - (Optional) A destination port where the policy rule applies.
+  * `protocol` - (Optional) A destination port protocol where the policy rule applies.
+  * `interface` - (Optional) An output interface where the policy rule applies.
+  * `connection` - (Optional) Default value: "None".
+  * `mark` - (Optional) A tag or mark of a TCP session where the policy rule applies.
+  * `new_src_ip` - (Optional) The changed source IP address when all specified qualifier conditions meet.
+One of the rule fields must be specified for this rule to take effect.
+  * `new_src_port` - (Optional) The translated destination port when all specified qualifier conditions meet.
+One of the rule field must be specified for this rule to take effect.
+  * `exclude_rtb` - (Optional) This field specifies which VPC private route table will not be programmed with the default route entry.
 * `vpn_access` - (Optional) Enable user access through VPN to this container.
 Valid values: true, false.
 * `vpn_cidr` - (Optional) VPN CIDR block for the container.
 Required if "vpn_access" is true.
 Example: "192.168.43.0/24".
 * `max_vpn_conn` - (Optional) Maximum number of active VPN users allowed to be connected to this gateway.
 Required if vpn_access is true.
 Make sure the number is smaller than the VPN CIDR block.
 Example: 100. **NOTE: Please see notes [here](#max_vpn_conn) in regards to any deltas found in your state with the addition of this argument in R1.14.**